Rachel Corrie: ISM accounts

 Joe Carr, an American ISM activist who used the assumed name of Joseph Smith during his time in Gaza, gave the following account in an affidavit recorded and published by the Palestinian Centre for Human Rights (PCHR):

-Still wearing her fluorescent jacket, she knelt down at least 15 meters in front of the bulldozer, and began waving her arms and shouting, just as activists had successfully done dozens of times that day....
-When it got so close that it was moving the earth beneath her, she climbed onto the pile of rubble being pushed by the bulldozer....
-Her head and upper torso were above the bulldozer's blade, and the bulldozer operator and co-operator could clearly see her.
-Despite this, the operator continued forward, which caused her to fall back, out of view of the driver.
-He continued forward, and she tried to scoot back, but was quickly pulled underneath the bulldozer.
-We ran towards him, and waved our arms and shouted; one activist with the megaphone.
-But the bulldozer operator continued forward, until Corrie was all the way underneath the central section of the bulldozer.
+Still wearing her fluorescent jacket, she sat down at least 15 meters in front of the bulldozer, and began waving her arms and shouting, just as activists had successfully done dozens of times that day.The bulldozer continued driving forward headed straight for Rachel.
+When it got so close that it was moving the earth beneath her, she climbed onto the pile of rubble being pushed by the bulldozer.
+She got so high onto it that she was at eye-level with the cab of the bulldozer.
+Her head and upper torso were above the bulldozer’s blade, and the bulldozer driver and co-operator could clearly see her.
+Despite this, he continued forward, which pulled her legs into the pile of rubble, and pulled her down out of view of the driver.
+If he'd stopped at this point, he may have only broken her legs, but he continued forward, which pulled her underneath the bulldozer.
+We ran towards him, and waved our arms and shouted, one activist with a megaphone.
+But the bulldozer driver continued forward, until Rachel was underneath the cab of the bulldozer.

 On March 18, 2003, two days after Corrie's death, Joe (Smith) Carr was interviewed by British Channel 4 and The Observer reporter Sandra Jordan for a documentary, The Killing Zone, which aired in June 2003.
 He stated, "It was either a really gross mistake or a really brutal murder."
 According to The Seattle Times, "Smith, who witnessed Sunday's incident, said it began when Corrie sat down in front of the bulldozer.
 He said the operator scooped her up with a pile of earth, dumped her on the ground and ran over her twice."
 However, "Smith" later acknowledged that after Corrie fell down the dirt pile, the bulldozer operator could well have lost sight of Corrie.